 7) Be Flexible

-The catalog provided on a job fair gives you a brief overview of the job opportunities.
+The catalog provided at a job fair gives you a brief overview of the job opportunities.
 However, a job fair may not always be like you expected.
 In some cases, the options are not what you wanted, or they are not available anymore.

 Many vacancies might just have ended, and many other positions may have just arisen.
 You wouldn't want to be rigid about the job descriptions, job titles, or even the companies in such a situation.